 According to Sweeney, in order to correctly measure yourself for a Nike sports bra, try to wear an unlined, lingerie-style bra that allows for some separation between the breasts.

 Start by measuring your underbust (around the bra's bottom band, just under the breast).
 Then, measure your cup.

-“For Nike sports bras, you will need to take a cup measurement,” she said.
-“This means you start from the center of your chest between the breasts and measure over the fullest point of the breast while keeping the tape measure parallel to the floor and ending where the breast tissue ends at the side.”
+"For Nike sports bras, you will need to take a cup measurement", she said.
+"This means you start from the centre of your chest between the breasts and measure over the fullest point of the breast while keeping the tape measure parallel to the floor and ending where the breast tissue ends at the side".